Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 # Enhanced SCCT Versus Patch Notes

-Thanks to AllyPal for contributing to various fixes and improvements in Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.
+Thanks to AllyPal (NoFrameLimit) for contributing to various fixes and improvements in Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.

 ### Gameplay
 #### Bug Fixes
 - Grenades fired from a weapon will no longer sometimes explode instantly on impact, often called insta grenades, instead of waiting for their usual detonation time.
 - Spies with adrenaline will no longer have stutter movement as clients.
+- Jumps will now correctly lock-on and snap to nearby enemies when inside a volume actor.
 - Fixed a bug where Spies couldn't be knocked out or elbowed after interrupting a computer or hacking panel.
 - Speculative fix for a rare issue where a client Spy could not pick up a disk due to incorrect interaction rotation.
-- Jumps will now correctly lock-on and snap to nearby enemies when inside a volume actor.
 - Spies will no longer briefly get stuck in weapon mode when shooting a Sticky Cam or become permanently stuck if shooting a Sticky Cam during a crouch transition.
 - Sticky Cam context menu that is used when a previous camera is active will no longer interrupt shooting a new camera when moving forward or backward.
 - Sticky Cams will now properly play their activation sound for clients when fired in the east direction.